asiryan/EllipticCurves/README.md

 ```

 A complete descent gives a proved upper bound, which can exceed the rank because
 of Sha.
 An unsuccessful point search never proves rank zero.
-A work limit during
+Reaching
-descent gives `UpperBound = null` and an explanation in `Reason`; any proved lower
+`MaxDescentWork` gives `UpperBound = null` and an explanation in `Reason`; any
-bound is retained. `ExactRank` is populated only when both bounds agree.
+proved lower bound is retained. `ExactRank` is populated only when both bounds agree.

 `GetRankBounds(searchBound: 64)` increases the point search. `maxSquareClasses` defaults
-to 65,536 per isogeny; exceeding it throws rather than silently truncating the descent.
+to 65,536.
+In 2-isogeny descent it bounds signed square classes per isogeny;
+exceeding it throws `NotSupportedException`.
+In general 2-descent it bounds covering
+classes, including the identity; exceeding it returns `UpperBound = null` with the
+proved lower bound and an explanation in `Reason`.
 Factorization and searches can be expensive.
 Use the cancellable methods when needed:

 ```csharp